If eating out once in a week, I would count that as one of my 20% “treats”.

-However, if you are trying to lose weight, then you have to be especially careful here.
+However, if you are trying to lose weight, then you have to be especially careful eating out.
 Although many restaurants do now provide a calorie count against their meals, many (usually the non chain ones) do not.

-Firstly when you look at the menu, although there are many tempting items, consider do you actually need to have a starter course, a main course and then a dessert course?
+Firstly when you look at the menu, despite the fact that there are many tempting items, consider do you actually need to have a starter course, a main course and then a dessert course?
 I would generally have a starter course, a main course, and then a coffee or a main course and then a pudding.
 However, if you are trying to lose weight, miss out the pudding and have the coffee instead.

 Remember the eatwell plate.
 Eat a quarter size plate only of less favourable carbohydrates.
 A quarter size plate of protein and a half size plate of vegetables or salad.
 If you wish to have a pudding maybe you should consider removing the carbohydrate option altogether and opting to replace that with a further side vegetable or salad dish.

-Remember to avoid buttery sauces with vegetables, choose them plain.
-And with salads remember to watch out for those hidden oily or mayonnaise type dressings!
+Remember to avoid buttery sauces that go with your vegetable choices.
+And when choosing salads remember to watch out for this hidden oily or heavy on the mayonnaise type dressings.

 Some other simple tips / adjustments to eating out:-